My Favorite Harnesses for Hiking with My Small Dogs

 And So are the Eyes!

 Interestingly enough, I recently learned that putting pressure against your dog’s neck can also negatively impact their eyes.
-Too much force against a dog’s neck can significantly increase their intraocular pressure (source).
+Too much force against a dog’s neck can significantly increase their intraocular pressure (sourceOpens in a new tab.).
 This can be particularly dangerous to dogs already at risk for, or with, eye issues such as glaucoma, or thin/weak corneas.

 Harnesses for the Win!